Who needs this certification program?

 Would these certificates allow me to operate a tractor or other machinery for non-farm purposes like working at a nursery or for a landscaping company?

 The certificate of training that you receive for successfully completing this program only apply to agricultural work on a farm.
 To operate a tractor or other machine for non-farm agricultural work, you need to be at least 16 years of age or older.
-It’s important to check the labor laws for the work you are looking to be hired for.
+It’s important to check the labor laws for the job you’re looking to be hired for.

 With this certificate, can I operate a farm truck or farm-truck tractor with semi-trailer?

-Wisconsin law requires at least a Class D license for a farm truck and farm-truck tractors with semi-trailers (Agricultural Commercial Motor Vehicle (Ag CMV) or Commercial Motor Vehicle (CMV) require an operator to meet the CDL requirements.
+Wisconsin law requires at least a Class D license for a farm truck.
+Farm-truck tractors with semi-trailers Agricultural Commercial Motor Vehicle (Ag CMV) or Commercial Motor Vehicle (CMV) require an operator to meet the CDL requirements.